 Arraignment is the first court hearing in the case.
 Arraignments are conducted in courtroom C-10 (unless the case is being heard in federal court).
-Citation arraignments are held at 10 a.m. on Tuesdays, Wednesdays, and Thursdays.
-Arraignments for persons who were detained overnight are held at 1 p.m. on every day except Sundays.
+Citation arraignments start at 10 a.m. on Tuesdays, Wednesdays, and Thursdays.
+Arraignments for persons who were detained overnight start at 1 p.m. on every day except Sundays.
 A small subset of protest charges fall under the traffic code.
 Those cases are arraigned in the traffic courts (courtrooms 115, 116, 120) at 9:30 a.m. on Tuesdays, Wednesdays, and Thursdays.

-The following steps usually take place at the arraignment: the prosecutor decides which (if any) charges to file; your lawyer enters their appearance on the record; you inform the court how you plead to the charge(s) filed against you; and initial discovery is exchanged between the prosecutor and the defense attorney.
+The following steps usually take place at the arraignment: the prosecutor decides which (if any) charges to file; the defense attorney enters their appearance on the record; the defendant pleads to the charge(s) filed against them; and initial discovery is exchanged between the prosecutor and the defense attorney.

 The arraignment is also when the court determines a defendant’s pretrial release conditions.
 The federal and local criminal courts ended their use of cash bail several decades ago and instead rely on the Pretrial Services Agency to help determine whether their is any reason to believe the defendant would be a danger to the community or a flight risk if released.
-The vast majority of defendants in DC are released before trial, but are usually required to comply with one ore more pretrial release conditions, such as avoiding further violations of the law, weekly check-ins, drug and alcohol testing and treatment, and staying away from a person or place.
+The vast majority of defendants in DC are released before trial.
+However, defendants are often required to comply with one ore more pretrial release conditions, such as avoiding further violations of the law, weekly check-ins, drug and alcohol testing and treatment, and staying away from the persons and/or places involved in your arrest.
 After the arraignment, the case is assigned to the criminal judge who will oversee the case until it is resolved.

-After arraignment, there will be one or more status hearings that will track the progress of your case as the attorneys conduct their investigation and decide how they want to proceed with the case.
-At the first status hearing after the arraignment, which is called the initial status hearing, you will usually be asked how you would like to resolve the case: a guilty plea; a guilty plea pursuant to a plea bargain (if offered by the prosecutor); a pretrial diversion agreement (if offered by the prosecutor); or a trial.
-If the case is not resolved at the initial status hearing, a status hearing will be held every few weeks to monitor the case until it is resolved or set for trial.
+After arraignment, there will be one or more status hearings that will track the progress of the case as the attorneys conduct their investigation and decide how they want to proceed with the case.
+At the first status hearing after the arraignment, which is called the initial status hearing, the defendant is usually required how they want to resolve the case: a guilty plea; a guilty plea pursuant to a plea bargain (if offered by the prosecutor); a pretrial diversion agreement (if offered by the prosecutor); or a trial.
+If the case is not resolved at the initial status hearing, additional status hearings will be held every few weeks to monitor the case until it is resolved or set for trial.

 Defendants must attend all status hearings in person unless the court has given prior permission on the record for the defendant’s presence to be waived.
-Willfully failing to appear at a court date you have notice of could be treated as a violation of a release conditions.
-Violating your release can result in sanctions, up to and including revocation of release and pretrial detention at the DC Jail.
+Willfully failing to appear at a court date could be treated as a violation of a release conditions and result in sanctions, up to and including revocation of release and pretrial detention at the DC Jail.
 Failing to appear at a court hearing can also be charged as a separate offense.
-If you are unable to appear for your hearing for some reason, notify your attorney immediately so they can attempt to reschedule the hearing or perhaps waive your presence at the hearing and proceed without you.
+Any defendant who is unable to appear at a court hearing for whatever reason should notify their defense attorney immediately so they can attempt to reschedule the hearing or perhaps request a waiver of the defendant’s presence.

 The government often offers the defendant a ‘plea bargain‘.
-A plea bargain is an agreement where the defendant agrees to plead guilty to the offense(s) listed in the plea bargain and comply with any other conditions in exchange for concessions from the prosecutor, such as asking the judge not to impose jail time or dismissing some of the charges.
+A plea bargain is an agreement where the defendant agrees to plead guilty to the offense(s) listed in the agreement and comply with any other conditions in exchange for concessions from the prosecutor, such as asking the judge not to impose jail time or dismissing some of the charges.
 The judge is not required to accept the plea bargain, but in most cases the judge will respect the agreement as long as they find the defendant has entered into the agreement knowingly and voluntarily.
-Your defense attorney is required to communicate all plea bargains to you and discuss the benefits and consequences of accepting the plea bargain.
+The defense attorney is required to communicate all plea bargains their client and discuss the benefits and consequences of accepting the plea bargain.
 The final decision about whether to accept a plea bargain is made by the defendant.

-In the DC penal system, pretrial diversion refers to a procedure in which the prosecutor offers to defendants it deems eligible the possibility of the charges being dismissed if the agreement is completed.
+In the DC penal system, pretrial diversion refers to a procedure in which the prosecutor offers defendants it deems eligible the possibility of the charges being dismissed if the conditions of the pretrial diversion agreement are completed.
 Eligibility for pretrial diversion usually requires passing one or more drug tests (cannabis excluded).

-Stet Agreement (trespass cases only): An agreement in which you agree to stay away from the site of the trespass for a specified period of time.
-If you complete the agreement, the charge is dismissed.
-If you fail to complete the agreement, you must either plead guilty or take the case to trial.
+Stet Agreement (trespass cases only): An agreement in which the defendant agrees to stay away from the site of the trespass for a specified period of time.
+If the defendant completes the agreement, the charge is dismissed.
+If the defendant fail to complete the agreement, she must either plead guilty or take the case to trial.

-Deferred Prosecution Agreement (DPA): An agreement in which you agree to complete 32 hours of community service within four months and not get rearrested.
+Deferred Prosecution Agreement (DPA): An agreement in which the defendant agrees to complete 32 hours of community service within four months and not get rearrested.
 Other special conditions may apply.
-If you complete the agreement, the charge is dismissed.
-If you fail to complete the agreement, you must either plead guilty or go to trial.
+If the defendant completes the agreement, the charge is dismissed.
+If the defendant fails to complete the agreement, she must either plead guilty or go to trial.

-Deferred Sentencing Agreement (DSA): An agreement in which you plead guilty and agree to complete 48 hours of community service within six months and not get rearrested.
+Deferred Sentencing Agreement (DSA): An agreement in which the defendant pleads guilty and agree to complete 48 hours of community service within six months and not get rearrested.
 Other special conditions may apply.
-If you complete the agreement, you can withdraw your guilty plea and the charge is dismissed.
-If you fail to complete the agreement, your guilty plea is you are convicted and sentenced.
+If the defendant completes the agreement, she can withdraw her guilty plea and the charge is dismissed.
+If the defendant fails to complete the agreement, she is convicted and sentenced.